 SEO Specialists use a number of technical tactics to boost their pageviews, including improving page loading times, optimizing HTML tags, metadata and microdata, and more.
 It goes without saying that, as an SEO Specialist, your first priority should be to get comfortable with the techniques and tools it takes to do the job.

 But, as mentioned above, you don’t need to know them all before you begin trying things out.
 With even a single strategy in mind, you can begin dabbling in SEO, making changes and seeing what effect they have.
 It might take time to learn every SEO technique—they can often be simple in concept and difficult to execute—but if you think of SEO as a palette, it’s possible to begin painting right away, using as few or as many colors as you have available to you.

 As your technical expertise grows over time, you’ll be able to do things like audit your ad click-throughs for fraud, or fine-tune the microdata in your HTML tags, or find ways to boost your page loading times.
+Learning how to code can also help your SEO career.
 All of these techniques will give your SEO an edge—and there’s always something new to learn.

 SEO is part art, part science.
 And, at least when it comes to the science side, it helps to have strong analytical skills—to be able to look at the data in front of you and understand what it means.
 As you continue to make tiny adjustments to your SEO, what’s working and what’s not?
 How might further changes have a stronger effect?
 What areas of interest are worth focusing on, and which trends are worth building on?

 In many cases, the data will point the way—if you know how to read it.
 Analytics tools can help you do A/B testing, or see where your traffic is coming from.
 But often, the question of how you respond to that information has no clear answer.
 You’ll need to think critically about what techniques are appropriate and effective, and think strategically about how to apply your resources toward seeing the largest gains.

 Communication and interpersonal skills